itsvncl/cloudfared-setup/README.md

-# cloudfared-setup
+# cloudflared-setup

- Scripts and details to set up Cloudfare Tunnel on your server
+Scripts and details to set up Cloudfare Tunnel on your server.